tcorbat/B2B-tec/week 4/exercise/README.md

   - `JPanel` (Swing)
   - `AddressPanelBase` (B2B-tec)
   - `AddressPanel` (B2B-tec)
+  - Omit attributes and operations of the types
+  - You can use Eclipse’s Type Hierarchy View to better see the inheritance structure in those classes.
+It can be shown for a selected type with the *F4* key.

 - Identify the composite pattern in the class diagram
   - Which type is the *Composite*?
   - Which type is the *Component*?